Women's and Gender Studies Graduate program

 The Graduate Minor in Women's and Gender Studies provides graduate students the opportunity to integrate the study of women and gender issues into their chosen field of study.
 The nine graduate level credit hours required include the Feminist Theory course, the Feminist Epistemologies course, and a graduate level course that is cross-listed with Women's and Gender Studies.

 All graduate students, regardless of whether they are earning a minor or not, are welcome to enroll in the required classes.
 If you would like to enroll in the Minor- fill out the Graduate Minor Application Form & stop by the Women's and Gender Studies Department Office.

-Women's and Gender Studies Graduate Minor Requirements:WGST 5010 - Feminist Theory (3 cr. hours) WGST 5020 - Feminist Epistemology (3 cr. hours)Graduate elective course cross-listed with Women's Studies (3 cr. hours)
+Women's and Gender Studies Graduate Minor Requirements:WGST 5010 - Feminist Theory (3 cr. hours) WGST 5020 - Feminist Epistemology (3 cr. hours)Graduate elective course cross-listed with Women's and Gender Studies (3 cr. hours)

 **Students should check the Women's and Gender Studies 'Course Offerings' page for current classes.